NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

   ==================================  ===================  ==================================================================================================================================
   Type                                Argument [#]_        Notes
   ==================================  ===================  ==================================================================================================================================
-  Total Consumptions                  ``total``            Energy use for building total and net (i.e., subtracts any power produced by PV or generators).
+  Total Consumptions                  ``total``            Energy use for building total and net (i.e., subtracts any power produced by PV).
   Fuel Consumptions                   ``fuels``            Energy use for each fuel type (in kBtu for fossil fuels and kWh for electricity).
   End Use Consumptions                ``enduses``          Energy use for each end use type (in kBtu for fossil fuels and kWh for electricity).
   System Use Consumptions             ``systemuses``       Energy use for each HVAC and water heating system (in kBtu).